Small-World-Electronics/tamago/README.md

 - Your code is only parsed each time you hit Run.
 Hitting this also sends the program back to the start.
 - If your code contains any errors the parsing will halt and the old code will run.
 This doesn't throw any errors at the moment. ( todo )
+- Any time a command cannot be run the error is simply caught and ignored.
+  - A program like `#00 SUB will just push 0 on the stack, then halt with 0 still on the stack ( after failing to do the subtraction )
 - Stop just pauses execution.
 - Tick the Clock In box to sync the clock to your midi in source.
 - There are midi I/O selection dropdowns at the bottom.
 These are populated on launch, so any midi devices must be ready to go when you launch the app.